Hadith 9 — Commands and Prohibitions: The Path of Submission

 - "Is this what the Prophet ﷺ would want from me?"

-We delay, we argue, we justify—instead of obeying.
+We delay, we argue, we justify, we negotiate—instead of simply obeying.

 So:

 Do what you can.
-But do it sincerely, with love for Allah.
+But do it sincerely, with love for Allah and hope for His reward.

-Let us never forget the danger of opposing the Prophet ﷺ.
+Let us never forget the danger of opposing the Messenger ﷺ or his guidance.

 [Quran,24:63,"Do not treat the Messenger's summons to you ˹as lightly˺ as your summons to one another.
 Allah certainly knows those of you who slip away, hiding behind others.
 So let those who disobey his orders beware, for an affliction may befall them, or a painful torment may overtake them."]

-That's why the Prophet ﷺ said: "I leave you upon clear guidance... its night is like its day.
-No one strays from it but he is destroyed."
+[Hadith,Ibn Majah,"I have left you upon clear guidance.
+Its night is like its day.
+No one deviates from it after me except that he is destroyed."]

 [Quote,Imam al-Shafi'i,,"If the Sunnah of the Prophet ﷺ is made clear to you, then do not turn to the saying of anyone else."]

-O Allah—make us among those who hear and obey.
+O Allah—make us among those who hear and obey, not among those who hear and disobey.

-O Allah—grant us the strength to avoid what You have forbidden, and do what You have commanded.
+O Allah—grant us the strength to avoid completely what You have forbidden, and to do to the best of our ability what You have commanded.

-O Allah—do not make us of those who argue with the Messenger, or who reject the Sunnah.
+O Allah—do not make us of those who argue with the Messenger, who reject the Sunnah, or who seek to change Your perfect religion.

 O Allah—make us firm upon Your guidance, content with Your religion, and eager for Your pleasure.

-O Allah—let us die as Muslims, obedient to Your commands, loving the Prophet ﷺ and his path.
+O Allah—let us die as Muslims, obedient to Your commands, loving the Prophet ﷺ and following his path in every matter.

 O Allah—protect our hearts from pride, our tongues from argumentation, and our deeds from hypocrisy.